New data study!What Restaurant Employees Want

 3. Review labor and sales reports on your POS.
 Sales reports, for example, let you pinpoint the busier periods, which helps you assign the right number of employees for those periods.

 4. Use the right employee scheduling tool.
-The right tool helps you create optimal shift schedules in less than 30 minutes and saves you anywhere from 1 to 3% in labor costs.
+The right tool helps you create optimal shift schedules in less than 30 minutes and can help trim your labor costs.

 5. Cut operating hours.
 Because some days may be quieter than others, it may be wise to shorten the working hours